Marvel Snap

-Marvel Snap is a digital collectible card game developed by Second Dinner and published by Nuverse for Microsoft Windows, macOS, Android and iOS.
+Marvel Snap is a digital collectible card game developed by Second Dinner and published by Nuverse for Android, iOS, and Windows.
 The game features a collection of different characters from the Marvel Universe.
 The game was released on October 18, 2022, after a period of beta testing.

+Access to the game in the United States was briefly restricted on January 19, 2025, due to the implementation of the Protecting Americans from Foreign Adversary Controlled Applications Act (PAFACA) banning software owned or published by ByteDance, which owns the game's then-publisher Nuverse.
+The restrictions were later removed, and the developers have since announced that they would work with US company Skystone Games to bring publishing duties in-house.

 Gameplay

-Players each have a deck of 12 cards.
-Each card depicts a Marvel character with cost, power level, and potentially a special ability.
-At the start of each round, players simultaneously put one card or more face down on one of three locations.
-Locations are randomly assigned for each match, and each location has a unique effect.
-At the end of each round cards are revealed and special abilities of cards trigger.
-Whoever has the highest power at a given location wins that location.
-The goal of the game is to win two out of the three locations.
-The game usually lasts six rounds, each of them giving an increasing "energy" to play more powerful cards.
+Marvel Snap is a lane battler card game.
+Players each have a deck of 12 cards, and each card depicts a Marvel character with cost, power level, and generally a special ability.
+At the start of each round, both players are able play one or more cards face down on one or more locations.
+Playing cards costs energy; each player starts with one energy for the first turn, and their capacity increases by one each turn after, allowing them to play more expensive cards.
+Locations are randomly assigned for each match, and revealed one by one in the first three turns with each location having a unique effect.
+At the end of each round cards are revealed and the special abilities of cards trigger.
+Whoever has the highest power at a given location wins that location, and the player who wins two out of three locations after six rounds wins the game.

 Players climb the game's ranked ladder by earning "cubes".
 A game begins with a single cube as its stakes, but a player may double the stakes at any time by "snapping", at which point their opponent has the option of retreating or acceding to the snap.
-Designer Kent-Erik Hagman compared the mechanic to the doubling cube of the traditional boardgame Backgammon.
+Additionally, the stakes double at the start of the final turn.
+Designer Kent-Erik Hagman, and chief development officer Ben Brode compared the mechanic to the doubling cube of the traditional boardgame Backgammon.

-The gameplay of Marvel Snap is considered relatively simple compared to other collectible card games, and individual games typically last a few minutes.
+The actual gameplay of Marvel Snap is considered relatively simple compared to other collectible card games, and individual games typically last a few minutes.
+However, the doubling stakes adds extra gameplay depth through betting and bluffing, while the random locations forces on-the-fly adaptation to a player’s original strategy.

 At the time of the global release the game featured over 170 characters, with the number increasing weekly.